In conversation with Nicola Shindler, multi award-winning producer

 Our dedicated industry team at Screen and Film School Manchester work tirelessly to provide students with access to the very best industry professionals.
 This week we are recapping a recent masterclass with Nicola Shindler OBE, an award-winning producer who was born and raised in Greater Manchester.

-Nicola’s career has spanned almost three decades, has seen her win a remarkable eleven BAFTAs and work on countless successful television series, including classics such as Prime Suspect, Queer as Folk, Clocking Off, and Scott and Bailey, to name just a few.
+Nicola’s career has spanned almost three decades, has seen her win a remarkable eleven BAFTAs and work on countless successful television series, including classics such as Queer as Folk, Clocking Off, and Scott and Bailey, to name just a few.
 Most recently she has worked as the Executive Producer on the hugely popular dramas The Stranger, Stay Close and It’s a Sin.
-As well as this, she has been the founder of two production companies: Red and Quay Street.
+As well as this, she has been the founder of two production companies: Red Production Company (1998-2020) and Quay Street Productions (founded in 2021).
 Nicola joined us virtually and our students were fortunate enough to be able to ask her questions on a range of topics.

 To begin with, our Head of Industry and Careers Jude asked Nicola about how she started out in the world of television: